FASHION

 Neither Ministry of Supply nor State & Liberty makes a verified stain or liquid repellency claim for their suit fabrics.

 xSuit does.
 The xSuit 5.0 features a USA-developed, patented DWR nanotechnology.
-Per xSuit, it’s the highest-grade DWR currently available in clothing, rated 6 times more resistant than competitor treatments and effective through 30-plus wash cycles.
-Liquid beads off the surface rather than absorbing into the fabric.
+Per xSuit, liquid beads off the surface rather than absorbing into the fabric, and the treatment is designed to hold up through repeated wash cycles.
 Neither competitor currently offers a comparable layer of protection.

 Fit and Sizing